One of the most prolific heart surgeons in American history, Arun K. Singh, M.D. was born in India in 1944.

 The Singhs, who live in Providence, support a number of charities, including his favorites: the Rhode Island Food Bank and the Ekal Vidyalaya Foundation, which develops schools in rural India for underprivileged children.

-His memoir, Your Heart, My Hands, will be published by the Hachette Book Group in April 2019.
+His memoir, Your Heart, My Hands, was published by the Hachette Book Group in April 2019.

 To receive prerelease information, please click here.